alopatenko/LLMEvaluation/README.md

 - AI Benchmarks and Datasets for LLM Evaluation, Dec 2024, [arxiv](https://arxiv.org/abs/2412.01020), a survey of many LLM benchmarks
 - LLMs-as-Judges: A Comprehensive Survey on LLM-based Evaluation Methods, Dec 2024, [arxiv](https://arxiv.org/abs/2412.05579)
 - A Systematic Survey and Critical Review on Evaluating Large Language Models: Challenges, Limitations, and Recommendations, EMNLP 2024, [ACLAnthology](https://aclanthology.org/2024.emnlp-main.764/)
+- A Survey on Evaluation of Multimodal Large Language Models, aug 2024, [arxiv](https://arxiv.org/abs/2408.15769)
+- A Survey of Useful LLM Evaluation, Jun 2024, [arxiv](https://arxiv.org/abs/2406.00936)
 - Evaluating Large Language Models: A Comprehensive Survey , Oct 2023 [arxiv:](https://arxiv.org/abs/2310.19736)
 - A Survey on Evaluation of Large Language Models Jul 2023 [arxiv:](https://arxiv.org/abs/2307.03109)
 - Through the Lens of Core Competency: Survey on Evaluation of Large Language Models, Aug 2023 , [arxiv:](https://arxiv.org/abs/2308.07902)
+- for industrial specific surveys of evaluation methods for industries such as medical, see in respective parts of this compendium
 ---
 ### Leaderboards and Arenas
 -  New Hard Leaderboard by HuggingFace [leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) [description, blog post](https://huggingface.co/spaces/open-llm-leaderboard/blog)